DATA PROTECTION – Guernsey Overview

 Whilst “Security” was listed as a “principle” under the old regime, it does not expressly appear as such under either the GDPR or DPL.
 It is instead a specific requirement under both pieces of legislation.

 The “principles” are to be borne in mind whilst assessing the risks and practicalities of processing personal data.
 It is important to remember that they are not new concepts, rather their scope has evolved over time.
-In all cases, a lawful basis for processing has to be established, by reference to a processing “condition”, such as the consent of the individual whose personal data it is, fulfilling the terms of a contract, the legitimate interests of the controller, or the vital interests of the individual.
+In all cases, a lawful basis for processing has to be established, by reference to a processing “condition”, such as the consent of the individual, fulfilling the terms of a contract, the legitimate interests of the controller, or the vital interests of the individual.

 The definition of personal data under the DPL includes “any information relating to an identified, or identifiable, individual” and is sufficiently wide so as to include online identifiers, location data, identity codes and biometric data, for example.